ory/fosite/README.md

   properly.
 Obviously, you can change the scope to `basic` or `core` but be aware that you should use scopes if you use OAuth2.

-It is strongly encouraged to use the handlers shipped with Fosite as the follow specs.

 Sections below [Section 5](https://tools.ietf.org/html/rfc6819#section-5) that are not covered in the list above should be reviewed by you.
 If you think that a specific section should be something that is covered in Fosite, feel free to create an [issue](https://github.com/ory-am/fosite/issues).

+**It is strongly encouraged to use the handlers shipped with Fosite as they follow the specs and are well tested.**

 ## A word on extensibility